Miss Teen USA 2021

-Miss Teen USA 2021 was the 39th Miss Teen USA pageant, held on November 27, 2021, at the Paradise Cover Theater of River Spirit Casino Resort in Tulsa, Oklahoma.
+Miss Teen USA 2021 was the 39th Miss Teen USA pageant, held at the Paradise Cove Theater of River Spirit Casino Resort in Tulsa, Oklahoma, United States, on November 27, 2021.

 Ki'ilani Arruda of Hawaii crowned Breanna Myles of Florida as her successor at the end of the event.
-The competition was hosted by Kalani Hilliker and Nicole Adamo.

-For a fourth consecutive year, the competition was held concurrently alongside the Miss USA competition.
-The edition marked the first year of the competition under Crystle Stewart's directorship.
+It was the first year of the competition under Crystle Stewart's directorship.
 This was the first time since 1988 that the State Costume competition took place before the eve of preliminary competition.

 Background

 On December 31, 2020, it was announced on Good Morning America that Miss Teen USA and Miss USA would be split from the Miss Universe Organization into a new organization under the helm of Crystle Stewart.
 Stewart had previously been crowned Miss USA 2008.

 Location

 On May 18, 2021, it was confirmed by the Muscogee (Creek) Nation that Miss USA 2021 and Miss Teen USA 2021 would be held at the Paradise Cover Theater of River Spirit Casino Resort in Tulsa, Oklahoma.
 The competition will span five days, beginning on November 22 and concluding on November 27, 2021.